 I have looked at xmp headers from a variety of images written from a variety applications and they all show variations of Volker's valid xmp headers.

-#4 Updated by Alan Pater about 2 years ago
+#4 Updated by Alan Pater over 2 years ago

 - File xmpsidecar.changes added